ethereum/consensus-specs/specs/phase1/beacon-chain.md

 ### Extended `BeaconState`

-Note that aside from the new additions, `Validator` and `PendingAttestation` have new definitions.
+Note that aside from the new additions, `Validator` has a new definition.

 ```python
 class BeaconState(Container):